About · Our surgeons

 Cataract & lens surgery

 Consultants who focus on cataract assessment, phacoemulsification and intraocular lens (IOL) selection.
-Expect clear explanations of lens choices and the trade-offs that matter for your lifestyle.
+Expect clear explanations of lens choices and the trade-offs that matter for your lifestyle, with monofocal and advanced IOL options explained in plain English, pre-op planning, measurements and realistic outcome setting, and post-op follow-up and aftercare guidance.
+Read more about cataract surgery.

 Oculoplastics (eyelids & tear ducts)